I don’t get it.

-Google counts the clicks on your ads, and charges you for each click.
+Google counts the clicks on your ads and charges you for each click.
 They also count impressions, which is simply the number that tells you how often your ad has already been shown when users searched for that keyword.

 (Auctions have changed)

-That’s why you need conversions to be sales of a product, in order to quickly regain the money you spend on ads.
+That’s why you need conversions to be sales of a product, in order to quickly regain the money that you spend on ads.

 In order to make money with ads, you need to sell something.